PhilipVigus/CV/README.md

 This helps me to learn quickly, independently and effectively, and allows me to facilitate the learning of those around me.

-- Before starting at Makers Academy I created a [Trailers](https://github.com/PhilipVigus/trailers-express) website, teaching myself to build and deploy a full stack project using Express, MongoDB and the PUG templating language.
+- Before starting at Maker's Academy I created a [Trailers](https://github.com/PhilipVigus/trailers-express) website, teaching myself to build and deploy a full stack project using Express, MongoDB and the PUG templating language.
-- At Makers Academy
+- At Maker's Academy
   - I taught myself React alongside the standard curriculum.
   - I was regularly given extremely positive feedback by team members and pair partners on how well I facilitated their learning without spoonfeeding them solutions.
   - I mentored two members of a later cohort, helping them get the most out of the course by offering technical and pastoral advice based on my experience.